 The Takeaway

 Understanding the difference between marginal tax rate vs. effective tax rate can give you perspective on where your hard-earned dollars go.
-Marginal tax rates show you the different percentages of taxes you may pay on your income, while effective tax rate tells you how much of your income you paid in taxes overall.
+Marginal tax rates show you the different percentages of taxes you may pay on your income, while your effective tax rate tells you your overall tax rate.

 FAQ